 Waistcoat made of canvas or twill.
 More than three fingers gap from the neckstock to the top front of the waistcoat.
 Fitted so that you can pinch more than two inches of fabric at the side seam.

+Breeches and long gaiters.
 Breeches and short gaiters (Officers excepted).
 Canvas trowsers.
 Trowsers fitted so that you can pinch more than an inch of fabric at the side seam from mid-thigh to the ankle.
 Trowsers that are too long and have baggy ankles.

 Modern shoes.
 Sneakers.
 Hiking boots.
 Combat boots.
 Ammo boots.